lxvm/AutoBZ.jl/paper/paper.md

 proposed in Ref. [@kayeAutomaticHighorderAdaptive2023].
 Moreover, AutoBZ.jl serves as an extensible framework for future projects on computational materials response phenomena, providing a flexible toolbox to calculate a broad range of quantities involving BZ integrals.
-The package operates in the setting of a small Hamiltonian in a Wannier basis, i.e. with a rapid decay enabling efficient Fourier interpolation in reciprocal space.
+The package operates in the setting of a small Hamiltonian in a Wannier basis, i.e. with a rapid decay that allows efficient Fourier interpolation in reciprocal space[Yates].
-For such cases it enables users to compute BZ integrals based on the electronic ground state (i.e. T=0K) represented as tight-binding models and an artificial broadening automatically and to a user-specified error tolerance.
+AutoBZ.jl enables users to compute BZ integrals based on the electronic ground state (i.e. T=0K), represented as tight-binding models combined with an artificial broadening, automatically and to a user-specified error tolerance.
-Additionally, it gives access to challenging sub-meV energy scales when combined with frequency-dependent electronic self-energies based on many-body methods for strongly interacting systems such as dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a].
+Additionally, it gives access to challenging sub-meV energy scales when combined with possibly frequency-dependent electronic self-energies computed from many-body methods for strongly interacting systems such as dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a].
 We expect AutoBZ.jl to have a broad impact on the electronic structure community by providing, for example, accurate benchmarks for comparison with experimental spectra, and a robust, automated approach for high-throughput